sqlxpert/lights-off-aws/README.md

 3. Create a
    [CloudFormation stack](https://console.aws.amazon.com/cloudformation/home).
-   Select Upload a template file, then click Choose file and navigate to a locally-saved copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) .
+   Select Upload a template file, then select Choose file and navigate to a locally-saved copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) .
 On the next page, set: